- Challenges on the way to personalization in financial services

 Be where your customers are

 90% of customers expect consistent interactions across all channels.
 Therefore, omnichannel excellence isn’t an option, but a necessity.
 Digital-first finance companies should deliver uniform experience and service to clients across multiple channels simultaneously.
-This, in turn, intertwines all client touchpoints and allows organizations to target the customer with bespoke offerings based on previous interactions with the company’s platforms.
+This, in turn, intertwines all client touchpoints and allows organizations to target the user with bespoke offerings based on previous customer interactions with the company’s platforms.

 For example, customers can be served with granular ads on social media or ad-friendly websites after browsing information on a certain bank credit card or loan offers.
 Also, interrupted application processes can be remediated with personalized mobile notifications if a client has a banking app on their smartphone.